Women Are Helping Women Get Ripped for the FDNY

 To qualify for the firefighter exam—which is only offered every four to five years—you must first meet the eligibility requirements; for instance, only those between the ages of 17.5 and 28 can apply.
 The process between applying and being hired as a firefighter is extensive.
 After you apply for the written exam, those who pass are ranked in order of score, and then interview.
 Then comes the physical test, called the Candidate Physical Abilities Test (CPAT).
 After that comes medical and psychological testing, drug testing, and a background check.
 Only after all that do you have the potential to be hired, which only happens if a spot opens up, which could take years.
 All firefighters are also required to get first responder certification, and then once a position opens, go through Fire Academy before becoming a “probie.”
 As you can probably tell, all of this takes a long time, which is why the test is administered so infrequently.

 This means, however, that there are limited opportunities to get more women into the FDNY.
 As my colleague Anna Merlan has chronicled here and elsewhere, the FDNY has remained remarkably undiverse, particularly given the city it serves.
-Following April’s Fire Academy graduation, there are now 64 women out of a force of over 10,000.
+Following April’s Fire Academy graduation, there are now 64 women out of over 10,000.
 As FDNY Fire Commissioner Daniel A. Nigro noted “proudly” at the ceremony, that means that “more women serve as New York City Firefighters today than at any point in our history.”

 That’s something, but those low numbers speak for themselves—particularly when United Women Firefighters President Sarinya Srisakul tells me that’s “the lowest percentage of women out of all the major departments in the United States.”
 UWF is a group devoted to supporting women FDNY firefighters, and in partnership with New York Sports Club (which supplies space as well as 90 days of free membership), the Fire Foundation and the New York Women’s Foundation, they provide year-round, thrice weekly training to women who are interested in joining the force.

 Normally, my trips to New York Sports Club include more activity than it did when I went to check out the program this week—unless for some reason I get credit for the work I watched happen, in which case, it was considerably harder.
-Srisakul, who was the first Asian-American woman to be hired onto the Force, runs the training with NYSC trainer Anwar Hafeez.
+Srisakul, who was the first Asian-American woman to be hired by the FDNY, runs the training with NYSC trainer Anwar Hafeez.
 Joining them that day was newbie Constance Fripp, who trained with UWF for two years and had just graduated from Fire Academy.
 The three worked with about a dozen women, including a couple first-timers, all wearing the required red t-shirt, which made them stand out from the non-superheroes doing normal people workouts around them.
 Before they got started, I was immediately struck by the camaraderie between these diverse women.
 Fripp was the center of attention, seemingly energetic from her graduation—she’s now at Engine 283 in Brooklyn—and doling out the wisdom of someone who’s been through the program and can attest to its value.

 Advertisement